Marilla Baker Ingalls: Early life

 Marilla Baker was born in Greenville, New York, November 25, 1828.
 (Note: The Baptist magazine (1921), records Marilla's year of birth as: "about 1827".)
 She was the eldest daughter of Selah and Sally Baker.

 She was a merry, light-hearted child, loved and loving, reading from the Bible to her blind grandfather, and showing at an early age a surprising knowledge of the book.
 One day at church a stranger, a missionary from Burma, addressed the people.
 On the desk before him was a little white idol from Burma.
 Ingalls listened with rapt attention and sympathy, and announced afterward to her companions that if she were grown up, she would go to Burma and tell the people that that idol was no god.

-As the years passed, no young woman ever loved a good time, a pretty dress or a tale of chivalry and romance more than Ingalls.
-But there were nights when, closing her chamber door on all the fun and frolic of the day, she thoughtfully read the Bible lying on the night-stand.
+Ingalls enjoyed pretty clothes and romance novels, but she also read her Bible.

 Selah Baker died, and her mother married again.
 When Marilla was about 20, the family moved to Wisconsin where her stepfather became pastor of the Baptist church at Eastport.